 - This event has passed.

-Please note: Child's Life makes every effort to ensure the accuracy of information presented in our guides.
-However, we recommend visiting event websites or calling event venues/organizers to confirm details such as location, dates, times, fees or other information that may affect your outing.
+Please note: Child’s Life makes every effort to ensure the accuracy of the information in our guides.
+However, we do recommend visiting event websites or calling event venues/organizers to confirm details such as location, dates, fees and other details that affect your outing.